Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-Added sugar can lead to serious health issues, including a greater risk for heart attack and stroke.
+Added sugar can lead to serious health issues, including heart attacks and stroke.
 Other health problems fueled by added sugar include:

-How can you find out how much sugar you’re consuming?
+How can you find out how much sugar you’re taking in?
 The first step is to take a look at your diet.

 Be sure to think about what you drink.
 For most people, drinks are a main source of added sugar.
 Some culprits are presweetened drinks like sodas, energy drinks and fruit juices.
-But more sugar than you realize may also be sneaking in when you sweeten your coffee and tea.
+Also, more sugar than you think may be sneaking in when you sweeten your coffee and tea.

 While a lot of added sugars come from foods we think of as sweets, like desserts and candy, there are added sugars in many foods that may not seem sweet.
-Pasta sauce, gravy, condiments, flavored yogurts and even “healthy” cereals all have added sugar.
+Pasta sauce, gravy, soups, ketchup, salad dressings, nutrition bars, flavored yogurts and even “healthy” cereals all have added sugar.

-Be sure to check the serving size, and pay attention to how much you’re actually eating or drinking.
-How much you’re having may be more than the serving size on the label.
+Also, check the serving size, and pay attention to how much you’re actually eating or drinking.
+You may be having more than the serving size on the label.

 Taking a closer look at what you eat and making sure you’re not filling up on added sugars can help you feel better and lower your risk for disease.
 Once you add up all the sugar in your diet, you’ll likely find that you need to cut back.